kukushi/SideMenu/README.md

 ## Installation

-For Swift 5, please use 2.0.0 or later version.
+For Swift 5.0 and later, please use 2.0.0 or later version.

 > For Swift 4.0, please using 0.5.1 or earlier version.
-> For Swift 4.2, please using 1.x
+> For Swift 4.2, please using 1.x.

 ### CocoaPods